masagrator/ToCS1-ENX/README.md

 - Force enabled Anisotropic Filtering and set it to 16

 You can find mod in Releases.
 Put "atmosphere" folder to root of sdcard.
 Play game.</br>
 It is recommended to OC GPU to at least 460 MHz for best experience.
+This recommendation is not related to mod itself, game has optimization issues even without this mod installed.
+460 MHz in handheld solves almost all issues with framedrops.

 Signs of properly installed mod:
 - Title menu descriptions are translated